boisbb/Multi_View_Transformer/README.md

 ## Overview

-This an open-source implementation of the work achieved by [Chen et al.](https://arxiv.org/abs/2110.13083)
+This an open-source implementation of a method for 3D model attention based classification proposed by [Chen et al.](https://arxiv.org/abs/2110.13083)

 ## How to install dependencies